accordproject/ergo/DEVELOPERS.md

 * no dot (.) at the end

 ### Footer
-The footer should contain [reference GitHub Issues that this commit addresses][github-issues].
+The footer should contain [reference GitHub Issues][github-issues] that this commit addresses.

 ## <a name="pullrequests"></a> GitHub Pull Request Guidelines
 Pull Requests should consist of a complete addition to the code which contains value.